Languages and the First World War

 The online exhibition displays 25 British posters created during WWI and held by the Roger N. Mohovich Collection.

 The Poster War: Allied Propaganda Art of the First World War, Royal Alberta Museum

 The virtual exhibit contains 46 posters representing some of the work of Allied poster artists and their Canadian counterparts during WWI.

 Canadian War Posters, McGill University Library Digital Collections

-The holdings of the Print Collection in the Rare Books and Special Collections Division include some 250 Canadian posters from the two World Wars, accessible online.
-The website contains basic descriptions in French and English and images of each poster, an artist index, a search facility, and an essay about Canadian War Posters.
-The search facility enables users to search by World War, category, artist and keyword.
+The holdings of the Print Collection in the Rare Books and Special Collections Division include some 250 Canadian posters from the two World Wars.
+The website contains basic descriptions in French and English and images of each poster, an artist index, a search function, and an essay about Canadian War Posters.
+The search function enables users to search by World War, category, artist and keyword.

 14-18: La Suisse en cartes postales (14-18: Switzerland in Postcards), Université de Fribourg

 The digital collection “14-18: La Suisse en cartes postales (14-18: Switzerland in Postcards)” was created at the Université de Fribourg with postcards from the holdings of the Swiss National Library in Bern.
 The postcards have been arranged around six themes, for example “propaganda & ideology” and “humour & satire”.
 The website is in French.

 War Posters and Postcards, University of Minnesota Libraries and Hennepin County Library